naturalinteraction/ofxPlasma/README.md

 This addon lives here: `https://github.com/naturalinteraction/ofxPlasma.git`

 The included license is that of Plasma.
+You can freely use ofxPlasma as you wish.

 The easiest way to learn how to use this addon is to look at the included `/example`.

+This has been put together by me (Alessandro Valli, naturalinteract at gmail.com) and has nothing to do with Oblong Industries, Inc.

 # What is Plasma?